Suicidal & Psychological

 If the person is or might be dangerous:

-- Campus security or the Dean will make the decision whether to call 911.
+- Campus Safety or the Dean will make the decision whether to call 911.

 - Get help!
 Never be alone with the person.
 Ask for assistance from a residence staff member, faculty member, or staff member.

 - Keep others away and at a safe distance.